goatfiles/dmscripts/README.md

 ## Editing the Source Code

 Being a free/libre software project, you may make modifications to the source code to fit your needs.
-If you need a refrence, look at the config files and variables in /etc/profile for a general idea on what to look for in the source code.
+If you need a reference, look at the config files and variables in /etc/profile for a general idea on what to look for in the source code.
 Please submit patches and merge requests if you see any bugs or improve the source code while you are there.